 First tech post, yay!

-Writing code in Angular using Visual Studio Code is a real pleasure: syntax highlight, autocompletion, git integration, auto import, etc. but from time to time you find some odd routes in your imports that can be improved using the tsconfig.json file.
+Writing code in Angular using Visual Studio Code is a real pleasure: syntax highlighting, autocompletion, Git integration, auto imports, and more.
+From time to time, though, you find some odd routes in your imports that can be improved using the tsconfig.json file.

-Let’s imagine you want to import a component that is far in the folder structure, you will end with something like:
+Let’s imagine you want to import a component that is deep in the folder structure.
+You will end up with something like this:

 @import "../../../../../modules/shared/components/date-time/date-time.component";